Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • People with an active rash, infected skin, open wounds, blistering, or fresh burns.

-• People with severe acne, eczema, psoriasis, rosacea, or seborrheic dermatitis that is flaring.
+• People with severe acne, eczema, psoriasis, rosacea, or a flaring seborrheic dermatitis.

-• Anyone who is pregnant or breastfeeding and plans to use a blended product containing essential oils, retinoids, or other active ingredients.
-Plain jojoba oil is different from a multi-ingredient blend, and the full ingredient list matters.
+• Anyone pregnant or breastfeeding who’s considering a blended product containing essential oils, retinoids, or other active ingredients — plain jojoba oil is different from a multi-ingredient blend, and the full ingredient list matters.

-Do not swallow cosmetic jojoba oil.
-Use it externally and follow the product label.
+Don’t swallow cosmetic jojoba oil.
+Use it externally, and follow the product label.

 For a first trial, a simple formula is easier to evaluate than a scented blend.
 Check the ingredient list for Simmondsia Chinensis (Jojoba) Seed Oil or jojoba esters.
-A fragrance-free product is a sensible choice for sensitive skin because fragrance can trigger irritation or allergic contact dermatitis in some people.
-[AAD, 2021]
+Fragrance-free is a sensible default for sensitive skin, since fragrance can trigger irritation or allergic contact dermatitis in some people [AAD, 2021].

-“Organic,” “cold-pressed,” and “unrefined” describe sourcing or processing preferences.
-They do not guarantee that a product will work better for your skin.
-In the United States, cosmetics generally do not need FDA premarket approval, except for color additives.
-The company that markets a cosmetic is responsible for product safety and labeling.
-[FDA, 2025]
+“Organic,” “cold-pressed,” and “unrefined” describe sourcing or processing — not a guarantee the product will work better for your skin.
+In the United States, cosmetics generally don’t need FDA premarket approval, aside from color additives; the company that markets a cosmetic is responsible for its safety and labeling [FDA, 2025].

-A good result is modest: softer skin, less tightness after washing, smoother cuticles, easier makeup removal, or hair that feels less dry.
-You may notice the cosmetic effect quickly because the oil coats and conditions the surface.
-Medical problems behave differently.
-Acne, eczema, psoriasis, hair loss, and persistent scalp symptoms need evidence-based care when they are moderate, severe, or stubborn.
+A good result is a modest one: softer skin, less tightness after washing, smoother cuticles, easier makeup removal, or hair that feels less dry.
+You’ll likely notice the cosmetic effect fairly quickly, since the oil coats and conditions the surface.
+Medical problems work differently — acne, eczema, psoriasis, hair loss, and persistent scalp symptoms need evidence-based care when they’re moderate, severe, or stubborn.

-Stop using the product if your skin becomes red, itchy, swollen, blistered, or more inflamed.
-The FDA advises consumers to stop using a cosmetic product and contact a healthcare provider after a reaction or other problem.
-Unexpected reactions can also be reported to the FDA.
-[FDA, 2026]
+Stop using the product if skin becomes red, itchy, swollen, blistered, or more inflamed.
+The FDA advises stopping use and contacting a healthcare provider after a reaction, and unexpected reactions can also be reported directly to the FDA [FDA, 2026].

 • Your rash, dryness, or itching is painful, widespread, cracked, bleeding, or not improving.